 THE LAST FRONTIER was one of eleven westerns Anthony Mann directed between 1950 and 1960, the genre entries comprising one quarter of his total credits.
-It’s the least known of the array, and while not among the best, it is more entertaining than some and has enough of interest to serve for fans of frontier stories.
+It’s the least known of the array, and while not among the best, it’s more entertaining than some and holds enough of interest to serve for fans of frontier stories.

 Pretty good action scenes, and the camera work from William C. Mellor gets some mood mileage from Mann’s ominous compositions and the fresh, smell-the-pines scenery.

 It only made around $1,000,000, trooping in 106th for the year.
 With Russell Collins, Peter Whitney, Manuel Donde, Jack Pennick and Guy Williams.